ryym/node-depcop/docs/usage.md

 Usage: depcop [option..]
 ```

-Not: If you install Depcop locally, you have to execute it like:
+Note: If you install Depcop locally, you have to execute it like:

 ```sh
 # Run depcop in './node_modules'.